choct155/fortran_matrix_comp/README.md

 #Matrix Compuations with Fortran

-Because ... you know, why not?
+Because ... doesn't everybody?
 This is just a collection of routines designed to help get my Fortran game up, and provide some infrastructure for later use.
 At the current time, it draws heavily upon *[Fundamentals of Matrix Computations, Watkins 2010](http://www.wiley.com/WileyCDA/WileyTitle/productCd-0470528338.html)*